 Photographs by Michael Flowers © 2001

 BLACK HOUSE FARM, BEVERLEY, YORKSHIRE

-The house where Braddon wrote Three Times Dead (The Trail of the Serpent)
+The house where Braddon wrote Three Times Dead (later known as The Trail of the Serpent)

-Read the biography by Jennifer Carnell: The Literary Lives of Mary Elizabeth Braddon.
+Read more in the biography by Jennifer Carnell: The Literary Lives of Mary Elizabeth Braddon.

 Black House Farm.